Nolan Catholic High School

-Nolan Catholic High School is a private, coeducational, college preparatory school, formerly in the Marianist tradition, and is located in the Roman Catholic Diocese of Fort Worth, Texas.
-It serves grades 9-12, has an average student population of 800, and serves the Church by educating and forming youth in the Roman Catholic faith through its mission.
+Nolan Catholic High School is a private, coeducational, college preparatory school, formerly in the Marianist tradition, and is located in the Diocese of Fort Worth, Texas.
+It serves grades 9-12, has an average student population of 800, and serves the Church by educating and forming youth in the Catholic faith through its mission.

 School profile

 Nolan Catholic High School is a private Catholic college preparatory school in Fort Worth, Tarrant County, Texas.
 It is one of three Catholic college preparatory schools in Tarrant County.
 Nolan Catholic specializes in providing a faith-filled education that prepares young adults for success in college or university and beyond.
 The school motto is Esto Dux, which in Latin translates to "be a leader."

-Since being founded in 1961, the school has served in the ministry of the Roman Catholic Diocese of Fort Worth.
+Since being founded in 1961, the school has served in the ministry of the Diocese of Fort Worth.
 Until 2014, the school was under the administration of the Society of Mary (Marianists).

-In 2014, the Marianists departed Nolan Catholic High School as a result of a declining population in the religious order.
+After Michael Fors Olson began his term as bishop of the Fort Worth Diocese, the priests of the Society of Mary were to leave Nolan Catholic; there were fewer and fewer people in the religious order.
+In 2014, the Marianists departed Nolan Catholic High School.
 Since then, the school has been administered by the Catholic Diocese of Fort Worth, under the Office of the Superintendent of Schools.
 Nolan Catholic is accredited by the Southern Association of Colleges and Schools and the Texas Catholic Conference Education Department (as approved by the Texas Education Agency).

 Of the 97 members of faculty, two are avowed religious.
 Among the faculty, 50% hold advanced degrees.
-Past principal Anthony Pistone (1980-1987), and a priest, William Pais, CMF, were credibly accused of sexual abuse or misconduct.
+Past principal Anthony Pistone (1980–1987), and a priest, William Pais, CMF, were credibly accused of sexual abuse or misconduct.

 The traditional college preparatory curriculum at Nolan Catholic requires 27 Carnegie units (3240 hours of instruction) for graduation.
 Advanced Placement and honors courses are offered in multiple disciplines.